hortonworks/cloudbreak-azure-cli-tools/IMAGES.md

   -e ARM_STORAGE_ACCOUNT=$ARM_STORAGE_ACCOUNT \
   -e ARM_SUBSCRIPTION_ID=$ARM_SUBSCRIPTION_ID \
   -e ARM_TENANT_ID=$ARM_TENANT_ID \
-  --entrypoint /bin/azure-functions \
+  --entrypoint azure-copy \
-  sequenceiq/azure-cli-tools:1.6
+  sequenceiq/azure-cli-tools:0.9.8-v1
 ```

 ## Check progress

-The `azure-functions` starts the region copies in asynchron.
+The `azure-copy` starts the region copies in asynchron.
 For each region there is
 an azure cli script generate which can check the copy progress.
 The commands are collected into: `checks.yml`